 Our trip to Quilotoa was a stop on a longer Northern Ecuador roadtrip.
 See our complete Northern Ecuador travel guide.

-We arrived in Quilotoa around 4P.M. with hopes of seeing the famous Quilotoa lake before dark.
+We arrived in Quilotoa around 4:00 PM, with hopes of seeing the famous Quilotoa lake before dark.
 However, at over 12,000′ the city was blanketed in so much fog we could hardly see across the street, a daily occurrence there.
-Instead, we found a hostel for a much needed nap.
+Instead, so we decided to stay at the hostel for a much needed nap.

 The village of Quilotoa charges $2 per person entry, but it covers the cost for parking and entrance into the Laguna de Quilotoa ecological reserve.